Darolutamide – Uses, Dosage, Side Effects, Interaction

 • Nubeqa is indicated for the treatment of adult men with non-metastatic castration-resistant prostate cancer (nmCRPC) who are at risk of developing metastatic disease.

-• Darolutamide is approved for use concurrently with a gonadotropin-releasing hormone (GnRH) agonist or antagonist or bilateral orchiectomy in the treatment of non-metastatic castration-resistant prostate cancer (nmCRPC) in men
+• Darolutamide is approved for use concurrently with a gonadotropin-releasing hormone (GnRH) agonist or antagonist or orchiectomy in the treatment of non-metastatic castration-resistant prostate cancer (nmCRPC) in men

 • Darolutamide, through its downstream effects on cancer cell growth, treats castrate-resistant prostate cancer.
 It inhibits cancer cell growth and markedly lowers prostate-specific antigen (PSA) levels through potent androgen receptor antagonism.